cryptrunner49/zscript/README.md

 ### Requirements

-To build and run the Seed VM, you’ll need:
+To build and run the SPYScript VM, you’ll need:

 ```text
 - Go (golang)